-For Amazon Vendors, Direct Fulfillment is a great tool that we utilize to keep the virtual shelves fully stocked.
+For Amazon Vendors, Direct Fulfillment is the most under-utilized tool that helps our clients keep the virtual shelves fully stocked.

 - Blair Anderson - President

-Selling through Amazon is easy, being successful is a challenge that requires a disciplined focus of Amazon guidelines.
+Selling through Amazon is “easy” but being confidently successful requires a disciplined focus.

 The standard retail model is a traditional process, where Vendors receive purchase orders (POs) from Amazon, Vendors contact a carrier for shipment to Amazon FCs, vendors load the trucks, and products are finally available for purchase after being properly received at the FCs as sellable.